corda/token-sdk/README.md

 These token types can be used to issue tokens of a specified type on the ledger.
 Token types come in two flavours:

-1. `FixedTokenType`s, which do not change over time, or are not expected to change over time.
-Currency is a good example of a FixedTokenType.
+1. Fixed token types, which do not change over time, or are not expected to change over time.
+Currency is a good example of a fixed token type.
-   They are represented as a class which implements FixedTokenType.
+   They are represented as a class which implements `FixedTokenType`.
 2. Evolvable token types, which are expected to evolve over time.
-They are represented as LinearStates.
+They are represented by the `EvolvableTokenType` interface, which is a `LinearState`.
    CorDapps developers can design their own logic that governs how the evolvable token types are updated over time.
-Evolvable token types are introduce some additional complexity compared to fixed token types.
-The reason being is that it doesn't make sense to in-line a LinearState into a token state, so instead we include a pointer in the token state which points to the LinearState that contains the token type information.
-We call this pointer a TokenPointer.
+Evolvable token types introduce some additional complexity compared to fixed token types.
+The reason being is that it doesn't make sense to in-line a `LinearState` into a token state, so instead we include a pointer in the token state which points to the LinearState that contains the token type information.
+   We call this pointer a `TokenPointer`.

-The token SDK comes with some token types already defined; FiatCurrency and DigitalCurrency which are both of type Money and in turn FixedTokenType.
+The token SDK comes with some token types already defined; `FiatCurrency` and `DigitalCurrency` which are both of type `Money` and in turn `FixedTokenType`.
 They are defined within the `money` module.

+## Issued token types

+As tokens are an agreement between an issuer and a holder, we must specify an issuer for each token type.
+For example, there might exist a token type representing an amount of GBP, that token type can be issued by multiple issuers

+    GBP issued by Alice
+    GBP issued by Bob

+and we need a way to represent this in the token SDK.
+This is what the `IssuedTokenType` is for.
+The class is a tuple of `TokenType` and `Party` (which represents the issuer).

+It is worth noting that the same token type issued by different issuers are not considered interchangeable.
+By that we mean that fungible tokens of the same token type which different issuers cannot be merged.

+This makes sense in the case of a depository receipt because whilst the underlying instrument might be the same thing (GBP), each issuer presents different credit and operational risks meaning the the tokens they issue are not equivalent.

+In the case of ledger native tokens, things are slightly different.
+As ledger participants can issue financial instruments directly onto the ledger then the `TokenType` for their token implies which participant the issuer is.
+However, tokens using this `TokenType` can still be re-issued by another ledger participant as a depository receipt.

+## Creating and issuing your first token

+### Defining a `FixedTokenType`

+Two `FixedTokenType`s already exist in the token SDK, `FiatCurrency` and `DigitalCurrency`.
+There are easy to use helpers for both, for example:

+    val pounds: FiatCurrency = GBP
+    val euros: FiatCurrency = EUR
+    val bitcoin: DigitalCurrency = BTC

+Creating your own is easy; just sub-class the `FixedTokenType` abstract class.
+You will need to specify a `tokenIdentifier` property and how many fraction digits amounts of this token can have.
+E.g.

+* "0" for zero fraction digits where there can only exist whole numbers of your token type, and
+* "2" for two decimal places like GBP, USD and EUR

+You can also add a `toString` override, if you like.

+    class MyTokenType(
+        override val tokenIdentifier: String,
+        private val defaultFractionDigits: Int = 0
+    ) : FixedTokenType() {
+        override val tokenClass: String get() = javaClass.canonicalName override val displayTokenSize: BigDecimal get() = BigDecimal.ONE.scaleByPowerOfTen(-defaultFractionDigits) override fun toString(): String = tokenIdentifier
+    }

+The `tokenClass` property should usually just be the fully qualified class name for your token type.
+Both the `tokenClass` and `tokenIdentifier` are used when serializing token types.
+Two properties are required, as with `FiatCurrency` and `DigitalCurrency`, there can be many different instances of one `tokenClass`, each with their own `tokenIdentifier`.

+### Creating an instance of your new `FixedTokenType`

+Create an instance of your new token type like you would a regular object.

+    val myTokenType = MyTokenType("TEST", 2)

+This creates a token of

+    class: MyTokenType
+    identifier: TEST

+### Creating an instance of an `IssuedTokenType`

+Create an `IssuedTokenType` as follows

+    // With your own token type.
+    val issuer: Party = ...
+    val myTokenType = MyTokenType("TEST", 2)
+    val issuedTokenType: IssuedTokenType<MyTokenType> = myTokenType issuedBy issuer

+    // Or with the built in types. val issuedGbp: IssuedTokenType<FiatCurrency> = GBP issuedBy issuer val issuedGbp: IssuedTokenType<DigitalCurrency>  = BTC issuedBy issuer

+The issuing party must be a `Party` as opposed to an `AbstractParty` or `AnonymousParty`, this is because the issuer must be well known.

+The `issuedBy` syntax uses a kotlin infix extension function.

+### Creating an amount of some `IssuedTokenType`

+### Creating instances of `FungibleToken`s and `NonFungibleToken`s

 ## Changelog